VinceHPicton/obsidian-vault/AWS/Serverless & Lambda/DynamoDB Advanced features.md

 ![[DynamoDB Advanced features.png|250]]

 **DynamoDB streams**
-Allows you to record an ordered steam of the operations that happened to your DynamoDB table, is an alternative to [[Kinesis Data Streams]]
+Allows you to record an ordered steam of the operations that happened to your DynamoDB table, is an alternative to [[8.
+Kinesis Data Streams]]

 DynamoDB streams retain data for 24 hours, while kinesis holds for a year and has a larger number of available consumers
 ![[DynamoDB Advanced features 1.png]]